hnikolov/THRII_USB_Pedal/README.md

   - If hold - switch to "load patch immediately" - no need to press button 1 to do so
 - Button 5: patch select increment by 1
   - If hold - patch select increment by 5
-- Button 6: Cycle through the User presets (1-5) in the THRII amp
+- Button 6 (New): Cycle through the User presets (1-5) in the THRII amp
+  - User preset is selected by sending a command to THRII.
+The User preset number is shown on THRII display
-  - If (and initially) a User preset settings are not available on the pedal board, then it is requested, stored locally, and uploaded back as a patch (not ideal)
+  - If (and initially) a User preset settings are not available on the pedal board, then settings are also requested and stored locally
-  - If a User preset button on THRII is pressed, the preset settings are stored locally, so next time the same preset is selected (via Button 6), the settings are not requested again.
-Only a corresponding patch is uploaded to THRII
+  - If a User preset button on THRII is pressed, the preset settings are also requested by the pedal board and stored locally
+  - When next time the same preset is selected via Button 6, the settings are not requested again.
+Only the command to switch to the User preset is sent to THRII.
+Locally stored settings are used to update the pedal board display.
+This gives better responsiveness of the GUI
-  - TODO: How to activate User preset via the MIDI interface without the need to create a patch and loaded to THRII?
 - Button 7: On/off of selected: Comp/Gate/Boost switch
   - If hold - select (cycle through) Comp/Gate/Boost switch
 - Boost function uses Master (was Gain)